Orophil/Pokemon-App/README.md

 Ensure you have the following installed on your system:
 - **Node.js** (Download: [https://nodejs.org/](https://nodejs.org/))
 - **Git** (Download: [https://git-scm.com/](https://git-scm.com/))
+- select the origin from main to master
 ### **2. Clone the Repository**
 git clone https://github.com/Orophil/Pokemon-App.git
 ### **3.navigate to your folder **